 We’ve compiled a list of American Universities in Spain.
 Yes, with courses taught in English and you would graduate with an American degree!
-In some cases, it is is less expensive than studying in the United States!
-We provide you with tools an information to search for the right college, request a student visa in Spain, student health insurance Spain, and more!
+In some cases, it is less expensive than studying in the United States!
+We provide you with tools and information to search for the right college, request a student visa in Spain, student health insurance Spain, and more!

 Why Study in Spain?

 Why not study in Spain and have an experience of a lifetime?
-You may select programs to study in Spain in English or in Spanish.
+You may select programs to study in Spain in English or Spanish.
 You can take your course in English and then practice your Spanish in your daily life.
 Soak up the Spanish culture and have tapas with your friends and make your college years something to enhance your future lifestyle.

 American Universities in Europe